 Once you’ve reached that point, here are a few things to keep in mind:

-Saying No to Someone with Borderline Personality Disorder
+Saying No to Someone with BPD

 You may run into instances where you have to disagree with your BPD partner.
 Or, even more so, refuse to help them in a certain situation.
 This can be difficult as people with BPD don’t enjoy hearing someone tell them “no.”